AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-guide.md

 - The road surface will be simulated with properties of polished concrete, which is flat and reflective.
 Therefore, exteroceptive perception may become challanging at times, much like in the real world.

-- There may be a gap(s) between the ducts through which the LIDAR beams can pass, making it appear as a obstacle-free space.
+- There may be a gap(s) between the ducts through which the LiDAR beams can pass, making it appear as an obstacle-free space.
 Therefore, motion planning may become challanging at times, much like in the real world.

 - The racetrack may consist of variabilities such as straight stretch, chicane, bifurcation, obstacles, etc. to make the course challenging.